All Episodes

 That's what we're depressed about.

-How in the hell of what does this happen?
+How in the hell is this happening?

 How is this country so popular with so many stupid idiots?